Ledragon/pi-vision-histogram/symbol-creation-guide.md

 A single PI Vision symbol consists of two classes.
 * An Angular component which provides the visualization for the symbol
-* A `ExtSymbolType` object which defines the meta-data about the component
+* A `SymbolType` object which defines the meta-data about the component

 We will first talk about how to build an Angular component and put them into the module.
 Then we will describe how the metadata is defined for the symbol and register the symbol in the module.